ethereum-optimism/community-hub/src/docs/guides/wallet-dev.md

 ### Switching chains

-A user can add or swithc into a chain using either the wallet's user interface or a dapp's user interface.
-To enable switching on a dapp, the wallet needs to handle these requests:
+A user can add or switch into a chain using either the wallet or a dapp.To enable switching on a dapp, the wallet needs to handle these requests:

 - [`wallet_addEthereumChain`](https://eips.ethereum.org/EIPS/eip-3085)
 - [`wallet_switchEthereumChain`](https://eips.ethereum.org/EIPS/eip-3326)